 When your son is in a toxic friendship, he often starts to rebel.
 He behaves rudely to you and other family members.
 He also doesn’t hesitate to break the rules.
 It happens because he mimics the bad behavior of his friends.

 Suppose you notice that your son is in an unhealthy friendship.
 Please help him understand what a healthy friendship is.
 Listen to him and give him empathy.
 It will be helpful to build his trust in you.
 When his anger worsens, you can talk with a school counselor about the best solution.

 If you find that your son is so mean to you, it will probably impact video game addiction.
 Your son is crazy about playing video games.
 It easily leads to aggressive behaviors and attitudes.
 Besides that, too many video games also cause less reading, lower grades, poor social skills, poor school work, and mental disorders.

-Talk to your son to set a time limit when playing video games.
+Talk to your son about setting a time limit when playing video games.
 Keep the gadget out of his bedroom so he will not play the games anytime.
 You should teach him how to use the phone properly.
-Invite him to have more activities out of the screens, including sports, playing hide and seek, and more.
+Invite him to have more activities away from the screens, including sports, playing hide and seek, and more.

 20. Learning Disabilities

 Your son often gets angry because he experiences learning disabilities.
 He can’t manage his emotional feelings because he is overwhelmed with school issues, including exercises, homework, and more.
 So, he expresses his anger and frustration by behaving rudely toward you.